nghilevi/android-web-bar-laurea-app/README.md

 BarLaurea Menu Android App
 ================
-Description
+Introduction
 -------
-This project includes 2 big modules, one is BarLaurea Menu Web App, another is BarLaurea Android App.
-Both modules has been connected and ready to use.
-Even though these modules are just prototypes, they have enough core fucntionalities to serve real users and use cases.
+This project includes 2 big modules, one is BarLaurea Menu Web App, and another is BarLaurea Android App.
+Both modules have been connected and ready to use.
+Even though these modules are just prototypes, they have enough core functionalities  to serve real users and use cases.

 BarLaurea Android App will be for the end users meanwhile BarLaurea Web App is only used by BarLaurea's employees.
 The idea is whenever BarLaurea's employees change something on the web view, information in the device will be updated dynamically and instantly, even without end user's awareness.

-Usage notes
+Demo notes
 -------
 To use the web app, just go to http://gdriv.es/barlaurea.
-For its openess and desmonstrational purposes it has not been added any layer of authentication at the moment.
-Any one can use it and type anything they want.
+For its openness and demonstrational purposes it has not been added any layer of authentication at the moment.
+Anyone can use it and type anything they want.

 To use the android app, just download the apk file here at https://github.com/vinhnghi223/Bar-Laurea-Menu-App/blob/master/Bar-Laurea-Menu-Android-App/BarLaurea_v5.apk (click on Raw) and install it on your android device.

-You will see that the information displayed on the device sync instantly whenerver you change something on the web view.
+You will see that the information displayed on the device sync instantly whenever you change something on the web view.

 I do recommend you to install the apk file on your device and start playing with the web app, since only doing so will help you see the true beauty of the app, which does not lie only on the UI.
-It transfers data instanntly and that's the capability that I believe all modern web apps and mobile apps should have.
+It transfers data instantly and that's the capability that I believe all modern web apps and mobile apps should have.

 Screenshots
 -------